 Assuming you just wrote a cheque to someone but do not have enough money in your current account, you can use your Internet banking platform to transfer funds from your savings account to your current account, in the comfort of your home or office.

-Internet banking services will save you time, if you have internet access you should ask your bank for Internet banking today, however GTB, Stanbic IBTC and Zenith bank have very good reputation with internet banking services.
+Online banking services will save you time, if you have internet access you should ask your bank for the service today, however GTB, Stanbic IBTC, Access Bank and Zenith bank have very good reputation.

 What you need for Internet banking

 You will also need a security token, but this may be optional.
-An Internet banking security token improves your Internet banking security and enables you to handle more of your banking transactions online.
+A security token improves your Internet banking security and enables you to handle more of your banking transactions online.

-With less than N4,500 you can get an internet banking security token from your bank in Nigeria.
-GTB offers their internet banking security token for N3,000 the last time we checked.
+With less than 4,500 Naira you can get a security token from your bank in Nigeria.
+GTB offers their security token for 3,000 Naira the last time we checked.
 Some banks do not require security token, you just use one time password.
 Inquire from your bank how to enable third party transactions on your internet banking platform.

 Then of course, you need a computer, it may be a desktop, laptop, or even a tablet.
 Make sure you have the latest anti-virus software and firewall installed.
-These will improve your Internet banking security.
+These will improve your security online.
 You may also buy software that enhances your browser security.
-Some banks like GTB and Zenith also offer internet banking on mobile.
+Some banks also offer mobile banking.

-Internet banking is convenient and saves time; ask your bank for Internet banking today.
-You can apply online at the bank's website or visit the bank.
-Some of the leading Nigerian banks with Internet banking platforms include GT Bank, Stanbic IBTC, Zenith bank, Diamond bank, UBA, and FirstBank.
-Some popular internet banking platforms from major International financial institutions include HSBC Internet banking, Barclay's online banking, etc. Apply for Internet banking services at your bank.
+Internet banking is convenient and saves time; ask your bank for the service today.
+You can apply online at the bank’s website or visit the bank.
+Some of the leading Nigerian banks with online banking platforms include GTBank, Stanbic IBTC, Zenith bank, Diamond bank, UBA, and FirstBank.
+Some popular platforms from major International financial institutions include HSBC Internet banking, Barclay’s online banking, etc. Apply for Internet banking services at your bank.

 Internet Banking Related Articles